Tamanu / Foraha Oil

 When blended with Helichrysum, it is very effective for wounds and burns.
 Tamanu has traditionally been used in Indonesia internally for heatstroke, but we found no specific recommendations for internal usage.

 Studies done in 1998 at University of Sherbrooke in Canada, analyzed Tamanu/Foraha and determined coumarin in the oil contained two compounds, calanolide A and calanolide B, which other studies have concluded to be useful against HIV.

 In another study, scientists in Japan studied several 4-phenylcoumarins taken from Foraha and concluded that calocoumarin-A produced positive results when trying to inhibit the Epstein-Barr virus.

 Tamanu oil possesses significant antimicrobial qualities, as proven in antibacterial and antifungal tests.
 It contains powerful bactericide and fungicide agents that defeat human and animal pathogens.
-Tamanu can be applied directly to skin, undiluted.
 There are no reports of adverse effects from topical application.
-Tamanu oil has also compared favorably against antibiotics in alleviating these maladies:
+Tamanu oil has compared favorably when used instead of antibiotics in alleviating many maladies.